 Troubleshooting file export project migrations

-If you have problems with migrating projects using file exports, see the possible solutions below.
+If you have problems with migrating projects by using file exports, see the possible solutions below.

 Troubleshooting commands